blissnd/BUG_IN_GOLANG/README.md

 JAVA CASE
 =========
-Java copes perfectly well with the same use case.
+Java copes with a similar  use case.
 To run the java:

 > cd JAVA_TEST